Loading please wait

 Dinosaur asteroid

-It is believed that the dinosaurs became extinct when a huge asteroid hit the Earth 65 million years ago.
+It's believed that the dinosaurs became extinct when a huge asteroid hit the Earth 65 million years ago - did you know that?

 comet